 I am currently a principal statistical scientist at Genentech.
 My interests lie broadly in the development process for therapeutic drugs and medical devices.
 At Genentech, I split my time between supporting oncology early development and personalized healthcare initiatives.

-I am currently a postdoctoral research fellow with Rafael Irizarry in biostatistics and computational biology at the Data-Farber Cancer Institute and the Harvard T.H.
-Chan School of Public Health.
+Before moving to Genentech, I was a postdoctoral research fellow with Rafael Irizarry in data sciences at Dana-Farber and Harvard.
 I received my PhD in statistics at the University of North Carolina with Professors Yufeng Liu, J.S.
 Marron, and D. Neil Hayes where I worked on problems in statistical (machine) learning and bioinformatics.
-Between graduate school and joining the Irizarry lab, I spent two years as a bioinformatician at Roche Sequencing in the Bay Area.
+Between graduate school and joining the Irizarry lab, I spent two years as a bioinformatician with Roche Diagnostics.
 My undergraduate degree in mathematics was completed at Pomona College with Professor Jo Hardin.